Energised/pog.quest/README.md

 - Data types deep dive, most of this I already know so skimmed a lot of this chapter

+---

-## news-scraper
+## fonts\

+Toolchain to scrape headlines from various news sources, use the Google Fonts API to get a list of their entire Font catalogue and pull specific font files and bring both of those into a PIL image to draw the headline onto an image given a font file.

+### HeadlineScraper.py and SoupFactory.py

-Purpose: To pull headline and tagline data from multiple news websites for later processing
+Pulls headline and tagline data from multiple news websites.
 Requirements: requests, bs4 (BeautifulSoup)

-## img-processor
+- [] Add more news websites to the scraper
+- [] Read into the bs4 documentation, see what interesting stuff there is

+### ImageGenerator.py

-Purpose: To have a string be displayed on top of another image with a random font either taken from inside PIL or from fonts.google.com
+To have a string be displayed on top of an image either user defined or pulled from some web source.
+Also handles formatting and justification of text to fit within the images size.

+- [] Add option for user defined font size
+- [] Allow users to choose font family variants

 Requirements: pillow (PIL - Python Imaging Library)

+### FontFetch.py

+Sends a request to the Google Fonts API to get a list of their entire Font library including URLs for each font family and variant.
+It can then pull a given fonts file, store it locally and pass it to the ImageGenerator.

+- [] Create a search system to navigate through the font library data
+- [] Create auto-suggestion system for the search

 ### Planning Steps

-- Use Google Fonts API to generate a JSON file containing all font names and URLs for the fonts they host
+- [x] Use Google Fonts API to generate a JSON file containing all font names and URLs for the fonts they host
-- This can be used for an auto-complete search system on the website to select a font
+- [] This can be used for an auto-complete search system on the website to select a font
-- Once user has selected a font, we can pull the .ttf file into a PIL.ImageFont object
+- [x] Once user has selected a font, we can pull the .ttf file into a PIL.ImageFont object
-- This can be used to generate a text image where the text comes from the files in news-scraper/
+- [x] This can be used to generate a text image where the text comes from the files in news-scraper/

-- At this point, I don't know exactly how I can do this but here's what I want:
+- [] Build a basic web interface using Flask
-  - Bring the cut image of Henry Winkler into PIL
+- [] Incorporate the fonts\ library into the webpage
-  - Insert the text image onto the Winkler picture in the appropriate position
-  - Export this new image to an output folder
+- [] Add auto-deletion system for generated images and font files after a given period of time
+- [] Look at minimising HeadlineScrapers requests by caching the headlines dict and updating it at certain times